 Shows: Mysto The Slightly Magnificent: Calico Saloon, Spooky Story Time Bird Cage Theatre 10:30am, 12pm, 1pm, 2:45pm, 4pm & The Monsters are Coming Charlie Brown: Camp Snoopy 11:30 am, 1pm, 3pm

 Don’t pass up the chance to get up close to animals, reptiles and insects within the safe and welcoming space of the Livery Stables with their very patient cast members.
 My girl touched everything this year within the Livery Stables except for the meal worms and the roaches.
 She has always refused to pet snakes but this year she did it!
 She fell in love with the rats and was inches away from the bearded dragon lizard petting it with no problem.
 Even though it is coined the Creepy Critters of Calico, this fun opportunity during Knott’s Spooky Farm allows kids to get up close and learn about otherwise “gross or creepy” reptiles and insects.

 Did you know?You can visit Spooky Farm or Merry Farm for FREE this year when you purchase a 2020 season pass in 2019.

 Best Offer of the Year

-Renewing Passholders: Receive a limited time renewal price and one free Bring-A-Friend Ticket valid any fall daytime from September 8, 2018 - December 14, 2018.
+Renewing Passholders: Receive a limited time renewal price and one free Bring-A-Friend Ticket valid Fall, see site for details.